nuzayats/jberetweb/README.md

 ### Function

-- It shows that recent job executions with jQuery DataTables.
+- It shows that recent job executions with tables.
     - comes with executionId, jobName, startTime, endTime, batchStatus